 Confirmation of full-time registration from the Registrar’s Office and photo ID required.

-The Abonne BUS service gives you an additional 10% off your monthly subscriptions. www.rtcquebec.ca
+If you are not eligible for the Laissez-passer universitaire-LPU, the Abonne BUS service gives you an additional 10% off your monthly subscriptions. www.rtcquebec.ca.

 The Chez Alphonse convenience store in the Maurice-Pollack building sells bus tickets and monthly passes.